Nicolas Bertin

 What company does Nicolas Bertin work for?

-What is Nicolas Bertin's role at the current company?
+What is Nicolas Bertin's role at Genome Institute of Singapore?

-Nicolas Bertin's current role is Program Manager at Centre for Big Data and Integrative Genomics (c-BIG) / A*STAR.
+Nicolas Bertin is listed as Program Manager at Centre for Big Data and Integrative Genomics (c-BIG) / A*STAR at Genome Institute of Singapore.

 What schools did Nicolas Bertin attend?